How To Create A CDA: Real Estate Tips You Need To Know

 Step 4: Add payment instructions

-Specific payment instructions will vary, but your commission disbursement authorization should clearly state how the closing company should make payments, notify payees, or submit confirmation.
+Specific payment instructions will vary, but your CDA should clearly state how the closing company should make payments, notify payees, or submit confirmation.

 For example, your agents may need checks cut to their legal business entity rather than their name.
 In this case, ensure that the entity name and any other tax-related information are captured.

-Another example might be direct deposit instructions, delivery instructions, or pickup instructions.
-All of this should be included on the CDA in the correct fields.
+Another example might be direct deposit, delivery, or pickup instructions—all of this should be included on the CDA in the correct fields.

-The final step is having the document signed by the person authorized to do so.
-After that, the commission disbursement authorization form can be sent to the escrow officer, title officer, or attorney.
+The final step is having the document signed by the authorized person.
+After that, the CDA form can be sent to the escrow officer, title officer, or attorney.

 The Problem with Filling Out Commission Disbursement Authorization Forms Manually